 The Telemark Canal

-Situated just ouside the village of Bø, Bø Sommerland is Scandinavia's largest aqua park, with one of the world's largest artificial waves for surfing and Norway's biggest water roller coaster.
+Bø Sommarland , situated just outside the village of Bø, is Norway's largest waterpark, with one of the world's largest artificial waves for surfing and Norway's biggest water roller coaster.
+Enjoy indoor water parks at Rjukanbadet in Rjukan and Skien Fritidspark in Skien.
+Skjærgården Badepark in Langesund offers both indoor and outdoor pools, and is situated right by the seashore.